-What is a PCP?
+• What is a PCP?

-Primary Care Providers (PCPs) are in-network providers that will assist you in managing your total health whether this relates to preventive care, identifying the cause of a new symptom, or to help you manage multiple chronic conditions.
+Primary Care Providers (PCPs) will assist you in managing your total health whether this relates to preventive care, identifying the cause of a new symptom, or to help you manage multiple chronic conditions.

-What types of providers may act as a PCP?
+• What types of providers may act as a PCP?

-PCPs may be doctors (licensed physicians with an MD or DO degree), Physician Assistants, or Nurse Practitioners (NP, APN, FNP, DNP, APRN) that specialize in: Family Medicine, Internal Medicine, Geriatrics, Pediatrics or General Practice.
+PCPs may be doctors (licensed physicians with an MD or DO degree) or Nurse Practitioners (NP, APN, FNP, DNP, APRN) that specialize in: Family Medicine, Internal Medicine, Geriatrics, Pediatrics or General Practice.

-What is the role of my PCP?
+• What is the role of my PCP?